-Effective with applicants for the fall 2021 freshman class, the University of Oregon will become a “test-optional” school, allowing most applicants for freshman admission the option to be considered for admission without submission of ACT or SAT scores.
+Effective with applicants for the fall 2021 freshman class, the University of Oregon has become a “test-optional” school, allowing applicants for freshman admission the option to be considered for admission without submission of ACT or SAT scores.

 Can I still get into the Clark Honors College or other special programs, or get a scholarship, even if I don’t turn in test scores?

 How do I indicate I will not be providing test scores on the application?

 There will be a simple check-box on our application that asks if you wish to be considered for admission without test scores.
 It is important that you check this box if you plan to participate.
-Otherwise, we will assume that you wish to provide scores and may not consider you until scores are submitted.
+Otherwise, we will assume that you wish to provide scores and we may not consider you until scores are submitted.
 We fully expect that most of our 2021 applicants will check this box.

 I’m an international student, so I didn’t think I had to take these tests anyway.

 Yes, that’s right.
-For international students (those who would require a visa to study here), the University of Oregon has not ever required these tests; so, there is no need for you to request consideration without SAT/ACT scores.
+For international students (those who would require a visa to study here), the University of Oregon has not required these tests; so there is no need for you to request consideration without SAT/ACT scores.

-We do, however require you to take one of the tests used to establish English proficiency.
+We do, however require international students to take one of the tests used to establish English proficiency.
 Especially with the closure of so many testing centers during COVID-19 concerns, we are happy to say we accept the Duolingo English Test (DET), which you can take remotely.
 We also continue to accept the TOEFL and IELTS for proving proficiency, or the English-related sections of the ACT and SAT.
 Visit our English Proficiency Test Scores webpage for more information.
 We strongly encourage you to use the DET or another online option, rather than attempting to go to an in-person offering of the test.

 NOTE: If you are a US student living abroad, or an international student from a country where English is the official language, those tests are not required.
 You can choose the test-optional route for admission just like any other US applicant.